-Director of Diversity & Inclusion reaches out to student who reports to offer care, support, and resources.

-Reports directed within two business days to the appropriate Academic Division Director, with the Vice President for Academic Affairs copied.

-Division Director sends report to the faculty member's supervisor.
+The Director of Diversity and Inclusion will reach out to the student who reports, offering care, support and resources.
+Within two business days, reports will be directed to the appropriate Academic Division Director, with the Vice President for Academic Affairs copied.
+The Division Director will send the report to the faculty member's supervisor.